UU-ER/Optimization_0D-model/README.md

 # Project title:
-Process-based Optimization using 0D model
+Process-based optimization for material screening using 0D model
 # Motivation:
 This algorithm uses process-based optimization approach to screen the materials from large database.
 The process is a Vacuum Temperature Swing Adsorption (VTSA) cycle which is modeled by equilibrium assumption (0D)